 Studies have shown that Sardinian is incomprehensible to the speakers of other Italian dialects so let’s have a close look at this amazing language.

 One feature that makes Sardinian stand out from other Romance languages is its Definite Article.
-The Sardinian definite article, su/sa, comes from Latin ‘ipse’, this feature only exists in Balearic Catalan whereas all other Romance Languages derive their definite articles from the Latin ‘ille’.
+The Sardinian definite article, su/sa, comes from Latin ‘ipse’, this feature only shared with Balearic Catalan whereas all other Romance Languages derive their definite articles from the Latin ‘ille’.

 aqua – abba